admanaut/haskell-thrift-todo-backend/README.md

 see todo-backend.thrift

-### thrift compiler
+### thrift code generator

-Once we have the thrift compiler installed and .thrift file defined we can use the thrift compiler to generate the source code which will be used by the server and client code we'll write.
+Once we have the thrift code generator installed and .thrift file defined we can use the thrift compiler to generate the source code which will be used by the server and client code we'll write.